VincentNg5/NLP_project/README.md

 # NLP Project 2023

-A baseline for detecting Textual Attacks in Sentiment Analysis Classification using Density Estimation
+Code for *A baseline for detecting Textual Attacks in Sentiment Analysis Classification using Density Estimation*.

 * Vincent Nguyen
 * Solal Jarreau